 Then he asked me: “What is your last argument?”

 I said: “I am ready to die, for Him, sir!
 When he saw that he wasn’t prevailing over me, he started yelling, “Take him away!”

 (from an Interview with Elder Arsenie Papacioc)

 More from the words of Elder Arsenie

 “An institution, as well as a nation, lives by those who gush forth, who carry the cross without failure.
-A great love for God requires a constant sacrifice.
-This world is not fallen, we are the guilty as we do not know how to love, we do not know to cherish it!
+A great love for God requires constant sacrifice.
+This world is not fallen, we are guilty as we do not know how to love, we do not know to cherish it!
 What have we done for this world, if we’re speaking in terms of salvation?
 What have we done for this world in order to change it?!